StoneStepsInc/zlib-nuget/nuget/README.txt

-This package contains only static libraries for all platforms and configurations listed above.
+This package contains static zLib libraries and header files for Win32/x64 platforms and Debug/Release configurations.
 There are no dynamic libraries included.

 The zLib static library appropriate for the platform and configuration selected in a Visual Studio solution is explicitly